Use the search to find what you are looking for

 Q. How many people are diagnosed with CUP?

 A. It is very difficult to find an accurate picture.
 The number of cases of confirmed CUP that are diagnosed each year can be estimated using the International Classification of Disease (ICD) codes ICD-10 C77-80.
-There are about 10,000 new cases of CUP registered in the UK each year (in 2006 when the charity began there were about that number in England alone and the numbers are falling each year as diagnostic techniques imporve).
+The latest figures available in 2020 show about 8,000 new cases of CUP registered in the UK (in 2006 when the charity began there were about that number in England alone and the numbers are falling each year as patient management and diagnostic techniques improve).
 As there is no discrete ICD code for CUP, there may be additional CUP diagnoses that are not captured in these codes.

 Q. What makes the source of this type of cancer undetectable?